KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ClosestFlight by rc7](https://github.com/rc7/MMM-ClosestFlight)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Cocktails by mykle1](https://github.com/mykle1/MMM-Cocktails)